+7.3.
 Leave of Absence

-Students who wish to discontinue their studies for one or more semesters must file a "Request for Leave of Absence" form.
-The form must be signed by the chair of the student's supervisory committee, the department chair, and then submitted to Graduate Records Office for approval from the dean of the Graduate School.
+Students who wish to discontinue their studies for one or more semesters must file a "Request for Leave of Absence" form (available here: http://registrar.utah.edu/handbook/leave.php).
+The form must be signed by the chair of the student's supervisory committee, the Director of Graduate Studies, and then submitted to Registrar's Office for approval from the Dean of the Graduate School.

 A student must apply for a leave of absence for a current semester before the last day of classes of that semester.
 If a leave is approved for a semester in which the student is registered, the student must withdraw from those classes or grades of E will be reported.
 The leave of absence is void if the student registers for classes in a semester for which a leave was granted.
 At the end of the leave period, the student must register for at least three credit hours or make another request for a leave of absence.
+If a student wishes to extend the leave of absence beyond one year, they must submit a new application along with justification for the extended leave and a written plan for how they will get back on track once they return from their leave.
+This plan should be submitted to the Director of Graduate Studies who, in conjunction with the departments' Graduate Committee, will review and grant the extension if the committee deems it appropriate.
 Time spent on an official leave of absence does not count toward the period allowed to complete the degree.

+7.4.
 Time Limits